melezhik/sparrow/README.md

     require 'Outthentic';

-Sparrow.json  file for outhentic test suite is almost the same as for the swat one except you need to set plugin_type field as 'outthentic' so sparrow could "understand" that your test suite realates [outthentic](https://github.com/melezhik/outthentic) not [swat](https://github.com/melezhik/swat)
+Sparrow.json  file for outhentic test suite is almost the same as for the swat one except you need to set plugin_type field as \`outthentic' so sparrow could "understand" that your test suite realates [outthentic](https://github.com/melezhik/outthentic) not [swat](https://github.com/melezhik/swat)

-( (*) not setting plugin_type at all means your test suite is a swat one ):
+( not setting plugin_type at all means your test suite is a swat one ):

     {
         "plugin_type" => "outthentic"